geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 	‎**Get-MsolRoleMember -RoleObjectId $role.ObjectId**

 11. Verify that **Adam Hobbs** is in the list of users who have been assigned the **Billing administrator** role (you assigned Adam to this role in the prior task using the Microsoft 365 admin center).

-12. You should now run the following two commands to verify which users have been assigned to the Company administrator role.<br/>

-	**&dollar;role = Get-MsolRole -RoleName "Company administrator"**<br/>

-	‎**Get-MsolRoleMember -RoleObjectId $role.ObjectId**

-13. Verify that **Holly Spencer** and the **MOD Administrator** are the only two users who have the **Global admin** role.   <br/>

-	‎**Important:** Holly Spencer is in this list because you manually assigned her this role when you created her user account in the prior lab.
-However, the MOD Administrator was also assigned to this role by default becasue the person who signed up for Microsoft online services automatically becomes a Global admin.
-For Adatum, this was the MOD Administrator account.

-	‎Verifying which users has been assigned the Company admin role is an important task that should be performed periodically for auditing purposes.
-Since the Company admin role should only be assigned to users who need global access to most management features and data across Microsoft online services, giving too many users global access is a security risk.
-Therefore, it is recommended that you only have between 2 and 4 Company admins.

-14. Leave your Windows PowerShell session open for future lab exercises; simply minimize it before going on to the next task.
+12. Leave your Windows PowerShell session open for future lab exercises; simply minimize it before going on to the next task.

 ### Task 3 - Verify Delegated Administration